-She was the chair of CIEE’s Academic Consortium Board and a member of the CIEE Board of Directors (2007-2010).
+She was the chair of CIEE’s Academic Consortium Board and a member of the CIEE Board of Directors (2007-2010, 2012-present).
 From 1998-2001 she served in the chair stream of the national team of NAFSA’s (Association of International Educators) Section on U.S. Students Abroad (SECUSSA).
 She launched the National Data Collection Initiative through IIE and SECUSSA in 1999 and has written a number of articles about data collection, technology, and study abroad.
 She was a founding member and the first President of the Forum on Education Abroad for which she served as Chair of the Board of Directors from 2001-2006 and continued on the board through 2011.
 She served on the National Review Panel of the Gilman International Scholarship Program.
 She has also served on the National Advisory Board of Butler University’s Institute for Study Abroad, the National Advisory Council of the Center for Education Abroad at Arcadia University and the Curriculum Committee of IES (Institute for the International Education of Students).

 She has received a number of awards in the field—the IES Abroad’s Lifetime Achievement Award in 2008, the NAFSA Region VI Leo Dowling Award of Excellence in 2001 for ‘Compassion, Integrity and Leadership’ and CIEE’s recognition for ‘Outstanding Contribution to the Field and Dedication to the Mission of CIEE’ in 1999.